Chinese Paper-cuts jiǎn zhǐ

 Making paper-cuts

-Often a scalpel-like sharp knife is used rather than scissors to cut around sharp corners and cut way small pieces.
+Often a scalpel-like sharp knife is used rather than scissors to cut around sharp corners and cut away small pieces of paper.
 When using a knife the paper-cut is placed over a waxy surface so the paper can be cut through without damaging the knife.
 The paper adheres slightly to the wax and so the paper does not crumple when the cuts are made.
 A skilled artisan would use a combination of scissors and dozens of specialist knives to cut out the design.
 The artist can produce a paper-cut very quickly.
 Paper cutting is a technique that requires rapid uniform movement to create clean lines and curves, you must not hesitate once the cut is started.
-A learner can only tackle the simpler decorative motifs while the artist can produce representations of popular figures from opera and literature (Journey to the West, The Water Margin, Romance of the Three Kingdoms).
+A learner can only tackle the simpler decorative motifs while the artist can produce representations of popular figures from opera and literature (such as Journey to the West, The Water Margin and the Romance of the Three Kingdoms).

 Thin paper, often rice paper is used for designs that are folded several times, thicker paper or card can be used to give a more durable paper-cut of scenes - especially when used for three dimensional sculptures.